OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_posts/2018-09-23-setting-up.md

 # Setting up

 This page lists things that we assume you have installed when you come to the Data Science Python -session, and also for data science sessions after that.
-We strongly recommend installing Anaconda, since it has all the needed packages and Python, but if you wish, you can also just install Miniconda and then packages manually. <em>This is only recommended if you are familiar with command line and installing things with it!</em> Please select latest Python versions available.
+We strongly recommend installing Anaconda, since it has all the needed packages and Python, but if you wish, you can also just install Miniconda and then packages manually. <em>This is only recommended if you are familiar with command line and installing things with it!</em> Please select the latest Python versions available.

 So you should install either
 * Anaconda  or